 Q: Congratulations.
 So your son was never tempted to apply to any of the most elite colleges?

-Kretzschmar: No. I’m sure you can get a wonderful education there but you can also get a wonderful education at other schools.
+Kretzschmar: No. I’m sure you can get a wonderful education there, but you can also get a wonderful education at other schools.
 And our definition of a good school was not how the school ranked on US News.
 As I mentioned, we also needed to find places we could get merit money and those elite colleges don’t typically offer that.
 We decided we would not apply to any reach schools that weren’t a match in terms of aid.
 If it was a school that we couldn’t afford without aid, then why set ourselves up for it?

 Q: What next?

 Kretzschmar: We visited a lot of schools.
-There are some very impressive schools out there, if people just would take the time to look.
+There are some very impressive schools out there, if people take the time to look.
 Like Gustavus Adolphus College.
 I’d never heard of that school.
 But it’s a really great school.

 Q: What did you learn by approaching your search this way?